sunnyparker/sunnyparker/README.md

- Hi, I’m Eze Sunday Ifeanacho (a.k.a. sunnyparker)
- I’m interested in Python Full Stack Developer Jobs or Django web Developer Jobs.
+ Hi, I’m Eze Sunday Ifeanacho (a.k.a. sunnyparker), I’m interested in Python Full Stack Developer Jobs or Django web Developer Jobs.
  I’m currently an intermediate (Mid-Python) Developer with over 5years experience Software Engineer.
  I’m looking to collaborate on any Jobs that requires a Python and Django expertise.